Elijah-Ye/Elijah-Ye/README.md

-- 👋 Hi, I’m @Elijah-Ye, c/o 2024 @UIUC
+- 👋 Hi, I’m @Elijah-Ye, MS ECE @UIUC
 - 👀 I’m interested in tech stuff
-- 🌱 I’m currently learning C++, SQL, SystemVerilog
+- 🌱 I’m currently learning how to accelerate LLM through system optimization
-- 💞️ I’m looking to collaborate on any project about computer system.
+- 💞️ I’m looking to collaborate on any project about computer architecture & systems
 - 📫 How to reach me: elijah.gaohan.ye@gmail.com

 <!---